by Ryan Brown

 In times of uncertainty, we tend to look ahead into the murky future with a potential general election looming and Brexit seemingly delayed until the end of January next year.

-However, Dr Ewan Gibbs , a lecturer in Sociology and Social Policy provided an insight into the history behind Brexit and what really brought British politics to this point.
+However, Dr Ewan Gibbs, a lecturer in Sociology and Social Policy at the University of the West of Scotland, gave an insight into the history behind Brexit and what really brought British politics to this point.

-Dr Gibbs claimed that the financial crisis, now over ten years ago, was some sort of catalyst for unrest we are now experiencing:
+Dr Gibbs claimed that the financial crisis, now over 10 years ago, was some sort of catalyst for the unrest we are now experiencing.

 “It’s stemmed not just from the credit crunch but a decade of austerity and a generation that will be less off than their parents.”